brucemaclin/urlshorter/README.md

 # urlshorter
-golang url shorter lijer t.co,t.cn and so on
+golang url shorter like t.co,t.cn and so on